amake/orgro/README.md

 # Orgro

-An [org-mode](https://orgmode.org/) file viewer for iOS and Android
+An [Org Mode](https://orgmode.org/) file viewer for iOS and Android

 <img width="300" src="https://orgro.org/assets/screenshot/flutter_02.png">

 _See https://orgro.org for a demo video_

-# What is org-mode?
+# What is Org Mode?

 Imagine a plain-text markup language like Markdown, but married to an application that is a literate programming environment and life organizer.
 In